huntabyte/bits-ui/content/components/date-range-picker.md

 ---
 title: Date Range Picker
-description: A date range picker component.
+description: Facilitates the selection of date ranges through an input and calendar-based interface.
 ---

 <script>